BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 _(used RxJS parts: [map](https://rxjs.dev/api/operator/map)_

 You remember the subscriber function we saw in the first example with the observable?
 Operators internally maintain a similar logic.
-We apply an operator the inner subscriber functions are chained.
+When we apply an operator, the inner subscriber functions are chained.
 This is the reason we see the log for the transformation 2 times.
 For every subscriber one time.

 There are also operators that help to add multi-casting in operator chains.